ibm-cloud-docs/Cloudant/security/access-iam.md

 Next, you can see what the service credential JSON looks like and what each value means.

-When you select *Use only IAM*, service credentials that are generated contain only IAM values, and look like the following example:
+When you select *Use only IAM*, the service credentials that are generated contain only IAM values, and look like the following example.

 ```json
 {